Mishrakishan/mishrakishan.github.io/_pages/about.md

 blog_title: Writing # Title for the blog section
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

+latest_posts:
+  enabled: true
+  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+  limit: 3 # leave blank to include all the blog posts
+---
 ---

 Hi there!